zpalmtree/violetminer/README.md

 If you prefer to compile yourself, read on.
 This can result in increased hashrates in some cases.

+If you're an arch user, you can install the [violetminer-bin](https://aur.archlinux.org/packages/violetminer-bin/) package to get a binary, or install the [violetminer-git](https://aur.archlinux.org/packages/violetminer-git/) package to get the latest code from the dev branch.
+Both are available in the AUR.

 ## Setup / Usage

 We suggest you follow the [guide here](https://docs.turtlecoin.lol/guides/mining/violetminer-guide) to setup your miner.